Shailesh42/Mpeg-compression/README.md

 MPEG-1 Style Video Compression System with GUI
-Project Overview
+📽️ Project Overview
 This project implements a simple MPEG-1 style video compression and decompression system in Python.
-It uses common video compression techniques like:
+It demonstrates the core concepts of video compression using:

-Intra-frame compression (I-frames): Compresses individual frames using block-based Discrete Cosine Transform (DCT), quantization, and run-length encoding.
+Intra-frame compression (I-frames): Compresses individual frames using block-based DCT, quantization, and run-length encoding.

 Inter-frame compression (P-frames): Uses motion estimation and compensation to encode differences between frames.

-Basic scalability and performance metrics: Evaluates compression quality using PSNR and compression ratio.
+Scalability and performance metrics: Includes evaluation using PSNR and compression ratio.

-A Graphical User Interface (GUI) built with Tkinter allows users to:
+A simple GUI (built with Tkinter) allows users to:

-Select a video file to encode (compress).
+Select a video file to compress.

-See compression size and quality metrics.
+View compression size and quality metrics.

-Select an encoded file to decode back to video.
+Decode an encoded file back to video.

-Features
+✨ Features
-Supports I-frame and P-frame based compression.
+✅ I-frame and P-frame based compression

-Motion Estimation using block matching for P-frames.

-DCT, Quantization, Zigzag scanning, and Run-Length Encoding for compression.

-Encode and decode videos with saved files.
+✅ Block-based motion estimation (for P-frames)
+✅ DCT, quantization, zigzag scan, and run-length encoding ✅ Save and load encoded videos

-Shows PSNR (quality metric) and compression size in the GUI.
+✅ Shows PSNR and compression ratio in the GUI

-User-friendly simple interface for encoding and decoding.

-How to Use
+✅ Simple user-friendly interface

+Install requirements:

+pip install -r requirements.txt

 Run the application:

-bash
 python main.py
+To Encode:

-Click Encode Video File to pick an input .avi video to compress.
+Click Encode Video File

+Choose an .avi file to compress

-Wait for encoding to finish; the GUI will display original size, compressed size, and PSNR.
+Wait for the process to complete

+The GUI will show original size, compressed size, and PSNR

+To Decode:

-Click Decode Encoded File to pick the saved encoded file (.npy) to reconstruct the video.
+Click Decode Encoded File

+Select the saved .npy encoded file

-Decoded video will be saved as an .avi file in the outputs/ folder.
+The decoded video will be saved as an .avi in the outputs/ folder ├── main.py                 # Launches the GUI

-Project Structure
-main.py — Launches the GUI.

-gui/ — User interface code.
+├── gui/                    # GUI logic (Tkinter)

-codec/ — Core encoding and decoding logic.

-motion/ — Motion estimation and compensation code.
+├── codec/                  # Encoding and decoding logic ├── motion/                 # Motion estimation and compensation ├── outputs/                # Output folder (encoded + decoded videos)

-outputs/ — Folder for encoded data and decoded videos.

-requirements.txt — Lists required Python packages.
+├── requirements.txt        # Python dependencies
+└── README.md               # Project documentation
 Requirements
 Python 3.x

-Packages: numpy, opencv-python, scipy, tk (install via pip install -r requirements.txt)

-Notes
+Required packages:
+numpy
+opencv-python
+scipy
+tk (usually pre-installed with Python)

 This project is a basic demonstration of video compression concepts.

-Currently, B-frame support and chroma channel compression are not implemented.
+B-frames and chroma subsampling are not implemented.

-You can extend the project by adding support for more frame types, color channels, better entropy coding, or a more advanced GUI.

-If you have any questions or need help, feel free to ask!

-You can copy-paste this text into your README.md.
-It’s designed for simplicity and good understanding by users new to video compression or Python projects.
-Let me know if you want it more technical or with additional sections!
+Possible improvements:
+Add B-frame support
+Implement chroma channel compression (YUV)
+Improve entropy coding (e.g., Huffman)
+Enhance the GUI/UX